About

 Public Engagement

 Ms. Martha Shaw specializes in strategic communications around coastal and oceanographic issues to share complex topics with local communities, state and federal agencies, NGOs, and the general public.
 Her expertise includes littoral processes, pollution, coastal erosion, climate change, and sea level rise.
 A published scientist and journalist, her experience includes United Nations Small Island Developing States, Climate Literacy Network, UNFCCC, U.S. State Department Bureau of Oceans, and the Center for Coastal Studies (CCS) at Scripps Institution of Oceanography.
-She is a geologist by education, with a B.A in Earth Science and Oceanography from the University of New Hampshire and M.S. in Coastal Geology from San Diego State University in conjunction with CCS.
+She is a geologist by education, with a B.A in Earth Science and Oceanography from the University of New Hampshire and M.Sc. in Coastal Geology from San Diego State University in conjunction with CCS.

 Jerome R. Wanetick, B.A.